Telinga-Digital/node-structure/README.md

 ### `/utils`

 All imported library that is not exposed to outside of package should go to this folder

+### `app.js`

+This file must be included in `server.js` to run as it provides all activity for fastify and for testing purpose too.

 ### `server.js`